Bareflank/extended_apis_example_hook/README.md

 Using EPT to hook a function call is a common use case for reverse engineering, introspection, and offensive / defensive research.
-This repository provides a simple example of how this can be done using the [Bareflank Hypervisor](https://github.com/Bareflank/hypervisor), and the [Extended APIs](https://github.com/Bareflank/extended_apis) repo using EPT / VPID.
+This repository provides a simple example of how this can be done using the [Bareflank Hypervisor](https://github.com/Bareflank/hypervisor), and the [Extended APIs](https://github.com/Bareflank/extended_apis) repo using EPT.
 For further information about the Bareflank Hypervisor and how to create extensions, please see the following documentation.